0k/kids.vcs/README.rst

 Compatibility
 =============

-Tis code is python2 and python3 ready.
+This code is python2 and python3 ready.
 It wasn't tested on windows.

 Installation